ReconCycle/ros_vision_pipeline/readme.md

 - `class_name` the class name of the detection,
 - `score` the detection score.
 Float in the interval [0, 1] for how confident the model is in the prediction,
 - `obb_corners` the corners of the oriented bounding box in a list of x, y coordinates,
-- `obb_center` x, y coordinates of oriented bounding box center.
+- `obb_center` x, y coordinates of oriented bounding box center,
+- `obb_rot_quat` rotation quaternion of the oriented bounding box.

 The list of possible class names is: front, back, side1, side2, battery, pcb, and internals.
 Where: front, back, side1, and side2, correspond to the poses of the h.c.a.